 Item 2.
 Properties

-St. Joe owns 171,000 acres in Northwest Florida.
-The Sector Plan entitles, or gives legal rights, for us to develop over 170,000 residential dwelling units, over 22 million square feet of retail, commercial and industrial space and over 3,000 hotel rooms on lands within Florida’s Bay and Walton counties.
+St. Joe owns 170,000 acres in Northwest Florida.
+The Sector Plan, that originally included 110,500 acres of our land, entitles, or gives legal rights, for us to develop over 170,000 residential dwelling units, over 22 million square feet of retail, commercial and industrial space and over 3,000 hotel rooms on lands within Florida’s Bay and Walton counties.
 We also have additional entitlements, or legal rights, to develop acreage outside of the Sector Plan.
 Approximately 86% of our real estate is located in Florida’s Bay, Gulf, and Walton counties.
-Approximately 90% of our real estate is located within 15 miles of the Gulf of Mexico.
+Approximately 90% of our real estate land holdings are located within fifteen miles of the Gulf of Mexico.
 Undeveloped land is managed as timberlands until designated for development.
 We anticipate a wide range of residential, commercial and hospitality uses on these land holdings.
 We have operating assets and projects under development in our residential, hospitality, and commercial segments.
 For more information on our real estate assets, see “Item 1.
 Business” and “Schedule III (Consolidated) - Real Estate and Accumulated Depreciation” included in Item 15 of this Form 10-K for further information.